Xyanide: Resurrection

-Xyanide Resurrection is a shoot 'em up video game developed by Playlogic Entertainment and published by Playlogic and Ertain for the PC Windows, PlayStation 2 and PlayStation Portable in 2007–2008 in Europe and Japan.
+Xyanide Resurrection is a shoot 'em up video game developed by Playlogic Game Factory and published by Playlogic International for Microsoft Windows, PlayStation 2, and PlayStation Portable in 2007–2008 in Europe and Japan.
 It is a sequel to 2006's Xyanide.

 Gameplay

 Plot

 Xyanide Resurrection takes place after the events of the first Xyanide, as the space witch Aguira is still alive and the protagonist Drake fights to hunt her down in alternate dimension who she has escaped to.

 Reception

 The game received generally poor or average reviews.